Yayaka/Amorphos/README.md

 ## Features

-- Each servers don't have to implement all functions of distributed social blogging.
+- Minimum specification
-- Extensible by layered subprotocols.
+- Extensible by layered and recursive subprotocols
 - JSON